gitusel/aws-lambda-zig/README.md

 Zig implementation of the AWS lambda runtime API based on aws-lambda-cpp repo https://github.com/awslabs/aws-lambda-cpp

 # building examples
 The libraries are extracted from Alpine Linux v3.16.
-For aarch64, Alpine Linux's libcrypto.a and libsssl.a include aarch64 outline atomics not yet fully supported by Zig.
-Both libcrypto.a and libsssl.a were recompiled using Zig cc with the same config.
 Builds tested on MacOS, Linux Ubuntu and Windows 10 using v0.11.0-dev.

 ## x86_64